 Back in July we finally got out hands on Train Sim World on the PS4.
-At the time, I did a full in-depth review which explained everything from what you can do to how much content you get within the base game.
+At the time, I did a full in-depth review that explained everything from what you can do to how much content you get within the base game.
 Fast forward two months and Dovetail Games has released their first piece of paid DLC (with another one due shortly I presume, as it’s out now on PC).

 The West Somerset Railway DLC also comes with a hefty price tag of £19.99 here in the UK – for that amount of money I’d expect a lot of extra content.
 Let’s take a look and see if the extra content is worth it, both content-wise and financially.